bmillham/starlink-graph/README.md

 Copy the exemple starlink-graph-default.ini to starlink-graph.ini and edit it to change billing_date to the start day of your billing cycle.
 # Running
-Just clone the git and run the script: python starlink-graph.py If you have the environment variable PYTHONPATH set to include the location of starlink-grpc-tools then the script should run.
+Just clone the git and run the script: python starlink-graph.py
+<p>If you have the environment variable PYTHONPATH set to include the location of starlink-grpc-tools then
+the script should run.
 If you don't have it set you will prompted to select the location of starlink-grpc-tools
 # Release Notes
 <ul>